MakeMeSenpai/the_damned/README.md

     - [x] **Stretch:** Create Sub-Special Class
 - Functionality
     - [x] Enemies must follow the path
-    - [ ] Enemies attack Home base.
+    - [x] Enemies attack Home base.
 Bringing down Hero's Health
     - [ ] Heros must be able to move on the path
-    - [ ] Enemies should stop if they run into the Hero
+    - [ ] **Stretch:** Enemies should stop if they run into the Hero
-    - [ ] Heroes and Enemies should be able to attack one another.
+    - [ ] **Stretch:**Heroes and Enemies should be able to attack one another.
 Thus killing Enemies and bringing down a Hero's Stamina
 - Towers and CRUD
     - [ ] Players should be able to create towers by drag and drop.
     - [ ] Players should be able to Read what level a tower is, after clicking it